deors/workshop-pipelines/readme.md

 ### 1.4.
 Configure Jenkins integration with Kubernetes

 Once the plug-ins are ready, let's configure the Kubernetes cloud to launch our builds.
 Click on the `Manage Jenkins` left menu option and next click on the `Clouds` center menu option (under `System Configuration` section).
-Click the `New cloud` center menu option, use a reasonable name (e.g., `k3s-lima-vm`), select that the cloud is of `Kubernetes` type, and click the `Create` button.
+Click on the `New cloud` center menu option, use a reasonable name (e.g., `k3s-lima-vm`), select that the cloud is of `Kubernetes` type, and click on the `Create` button.

-Expand the `Kubernetes Cloud details` section and pay special attention to these settings are they are very sensitive to your specific networking configuration.
+Expand the `Kubernetes Cloud details` section and pay special attention to these settings as they are very sensitive to your specific environment:

-The Kubernetes URL must be set so it is accessible from the Jenkins pod (remember, this is why `127.0.0.1` was not an option).
-The cluster IP address noted before should be a good and predictable way to get the Jenkins master and the cluster API integrated from within the cluster internal network.
-The local workstation IP may also be an option but I've found out in my own experiments that is not reliable.
+- The Kubernetes URL is needed by the Jenkins master pod to connect with the cluster API and request to run build pods when needed.
+The cluster IP address noted before should be a good and predictable way to get the Jenkins master and the cluster API connected from within the cluster internal network.

-The Jenkins URL must be set so any pod scheduled to run a build is able to connect with the Jenkins master.
-Use the Jenkins master service/pod IP address noted before to configure this.
-If you have deployed Jenkins with the provided YAML file, the Jenkins master should be listening in `9090` port.
+- The Jenkins URL must be set so any pod scheduled to run a build is able to connect the Jenkins agent with the Jenkins master.
+Using the internal cluster DNS the URL will be `http://ci-jenkins:9090/jenkins`.

-The credential needed is the Kubeconfig file prepared a few steps before.
-Click the `Add` button, select `Jenkins` as the credentials provider, select `Secret file` as the kind of credential, and upload the Kubeconfig from the folder where it was stored before.
-Choose a representative id for the credential (e.g., `k3s-lima-vm-kubeconfig`) and click the `Add` button when finished.
-This credential is going to be needed in the pipeline, so take note of the id for later.
+- The credential needed is the Kubeconfig file prepared a few steps before.
+Click on the `Add` button, select `Jenkins` as the credentials provider, select `Secret file` as the kind of credential, and upload the Kubeconfig from the folder where it was stored before.
+Choose a representative id for the credential (e.g., `k3s-lima-vm-kubeconfig`) and click on the `Add` button when finished.

 Use the `Test Connection` button to check that all settings are ok.
-Click the `Save` button to finish the configuration.
+Click on the `Save` button to finish the configuration.

 ### 1.5.
 Configure credentials for Docker Hub